EstaticShark/LoLInfoBot/README.md

 !help: A helpful menu of commands

+!region <Region Code>: Changes the region searched to the region code you enter, the help menu contains the region codes you can enter.
+North America (NA) is the default search region

 !summoner <Summoner Name>: Returns a menu of information about the summoner name you input such as time spent, rank, level, etc.